 - Submitting written comments to the City of Alpharetta: Attention: Eric Graves, Department of Community Development, 2 Park Plaza in Alpharetta.

-Each week, the Georgia Sun highlights some of the meetings you need to know about in your local community to keep you informed and to make sure you know what decisions your elected officials are considering.
+Each week, The Georgia Sun highlights some of the meetings and local government actions you need to know about in your community to keep you informed and to make sure you know what decisions your elected officials are considering and how your tax dollars are being spent.